MasterRO94/laravel-xss-filter/README.md

 It does not remove the html, it is only escaped script tags and embeds.

-But it does delete inline html event listeners such as `onclick`.
+However, it does delete inline html event listeners such as `onclick`.

 For example